-Microbiology and Immunology Department (MIDS) Scholars Program
+Microbiology and Immunology Diversity Scholars (MIDS) Program >>>

-The Microbiology and Immunology Department Scholars (MIDS) Program was launched in 2020 by predoctoral students in response to the global pandemic and challenges facing the next generation of potential scientists.
-The goal of the MIDS Program is to promote opportunities in STEM-science, technology, engineering and math-by providing research experience, professional development and mentorship opportunities to undergraduates who previously did not consider a career in or have had limited opportunities to engage in research in the biomedical sciences.
+The Microbiology and Immunology Diversity Scholars (MIDS) Program launched in 2020-during an unprecedented and devastating global pandemic and a sweeping national social justice movement.
+The goal of the MIDS Program is to promote diversity in STEM-science, technology, engineering and math-by providing research experience, professional development and mentorship opportunities to undergraduates from groups historically underrepresented in biomedical sciences.
 For two years, scholars engage in clinical and translational research projects under the guidance of experienced University researchers and principal investigators in the fields of microbiology and immunology.
 In addition to research experience, scholars develop scientific skills, build relationships with mentors, attend career development seminars and present their independent research at both in-house and national scientific conferences.
 By engaging in research, career development and mentorship opportunities, scholars develop into competitive applicants for graduate programs, specifically PhD or MD/PhD programs, immediately upon bachelor's degree completion.
+What Pitt's Program Offers Scholars in our program have access to: